andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/firasuke/awesome) - A curated list of awesome projects.
 - [awesome-functional-studies](https://github.com/lambda-study-group/awesome-functional-studies) - A curated list of functional programming resources to study the fp paradigm.
 - [awesome-cybersec](https://github.com/theredditbandit/awesome-cybersec) - A collection of awesome platforms, blogs, documents, books, resources and cool stuff about security .
+- [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
+This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
+Our details survey is online now.
 - [cuban-opensource](https://github.com/cuban-opensourcers/cuban-opensource) - Awesome list of Cuban opensource projects.
 Just to know what is being openly developed in Cuba.
 - [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
 - [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.